 A11.
 74 Princes Highway – Milton Hotel

 Originally known as the Commercial Hotel, the single-storey building from 1871 was replaced with a handsome two-storey building around 1888, with an upstairs verandah and high-quality accommodation.
-The upstairs iron balustrading was added in 1919.
+The upstairs iron balustrade was added in 1919.

 Unfortunately unsympathetic modernisation in the late 20th century removed the verandahs and the Commercial Hotel lost much of its external charm.
 It has now been renovated as the Milton Hotel.

 A12.
 82 Princes Highway – Star Hotel

 Edward Tydeman was the first licensee of the original single level timber-slab Star Hotel on this site in 1860.
 It possibly replaced Tydeman’s earlier Australian Hotel.
 After his death in 1865, his wife Charlotte took over the running of the hotel and became well-known as an excellent innkeeper.
 A second storey addition with a decorative timber verandah and impressive parapet was added in the late 1920s by Tom Cork (a renown teetotaller) and his wife Louise during their ownership 1906-1924.
 The Cork family expanded to the point that locals used to joke they were what kept Milton afloat.

 Starting in 1924, the facade of the Star Hotel has been very much altered, with an extension at its southern end, windows bricked-in, the removal of the balcony and verandah, and addition of a cantilevered awning.

 Walk back to the pedestrian/traffic light crossing and cross the Princes Highway.
 Or you can also view most of these buildings from this (eastern) side of the highway.